Benign phyllodes tumour

 Mitotic activity

-Cells divide in order to create new cells.
+Cells divide to create new cells.
 The process of creating a new cell is called mitosis, and a cell that is dividing is called a mitotic figure.
 The number of dividing cells is an important feature for the pathologist to count when determining the type of phyllodes tumour.
 For this reason, many pathology reports will include the number of mitotic figures seen in the tissue sample.
 The count is usually expressed as the number of mitotic figures seen in 10 high-power (high magnification) microscopic fields examined.
 Benign phyllodes tumours typically have less than 5 mitotic figures per 10 high-powered fields.

 Pattern of growth